cran-task-views/Spatial/Spatial.md

 -   The `r pkg("spatstat", priority = "core")` contains classes suited to the analysis of point patterns, and may be coerced to and from `"sf"`, `"stars"` and other spatial classes.
--   The `r pkg("rcosmo")` package provides simple access to spherical and HEALPix data.
-It extends standard dataframes for HEALPix-type data.
 -   `r pkg("inlmisc")` has followed on from Grid2Polygons
     and converts a spatial object from class SpatialGridDataFrame to SpatialPolygonsDataFrame among many other possibilities for legacy